Rare Coins Worth Money: A Beginner's Guide

 This guide explains how beginners can spot coins that may sell above face value.
 The important question is not “is it old?” but “what exact coin, date, mint, variety, and grade is it?”

-Coin collecting, or numismatics, uses repeatable identifiers such as denomination, design, mint mark, metal, and condition; the field is summarized well by the overview of numismatics at https://en.wikipedia.org/wiki/Numismatics.
+Coin collecting, or numismatics, uses repeatable identifiers such as denomination, design, mint mark, metal, and condition; the field is summarized well by the overview of numismatics at Wikipedia – Numismatics.
 Lens App helps beginners because it can match a coin photo to likely types, but the result should be treated as a research lead rather than a formal appraisal.

-Visual identification helps when you have a photo but no name for the subject.
+Image-based coin identification is useful when you can photograph a coin but do not yet know its type, year, mint mark, or variety.
 For coins, that first match makes value research much faster.

 AI coin lookup works by reading visible design features and matching them to known coin references.
 The scanner looks at text placement, portrait shape, rim style, denomination, date area, and mint mark position, then ranks likely matches.